DePaul vs. Chicago State: Sportsbook promo codes, odds, spread, over/under - December 30

 DePaul vs. Chicago State: Sportsbook promo codes, odds, spread, over/under and other Vegas lines - December 30

-You can take a look at odds, spreads, over/unders and more across multiple sportsbooks for the DePaul vs. Chicago State matchup in this article.
+In this article, you will take a look at the spread and odds across multiple sportsbooks for the DePaul vs. Chicago State matchup.

 DePaul vs. Chicago State Game Info